Compute¶

 The Compute service guarantees that every submitted job will run at least once.
 Because jobs run on scalable cloud infrastructure it is possible for a job to be preempted occasionally - this means a job can forcibly abort at any point in time.
 If this happens, it will be restarted from the beginning.

 From this follows that the compute function should be idempotent and (usually) deterministic: if it’s aborted at any point and restarted it should still work and it should produce the same result for the same input.
-If a job is long-running and produces an intermediate result (which is for example persisted to the storage service) it’s a good practice to check for the presence of the intermediate result before expensively producing it again.
+If a job is long-running and produces an intermediate result (which is for example persisted to the storage service) it’s a good practice to check for the presence of the intermediate result before expensively producing it again, and to avoid errors which might arise when trying to overwrite the result.
 This saves time in case the previous run for the same input was preempted.

-Make a job a small unit of work
+Make a job a moderate unit of work

 The code in the function itself may have a high startup cost.
 A typical example is a function that needs to download a Tensorflow model over the network and load it into memory.
 In this case there may be a balance to strike between many jobs, each of which has the same model loading overhead, and fewer jobs that run several independent inputs against the Tensorflow model, amortizing some of the model loading cost.
 The right balance depends on your constraints on total runtime and cost.